 Tier II programs shall be performance-based, and as such, shall be designed around leadership performances.
 Courses shall be designed to support performances.
-Candidates in Tier II preparation programs shall participate in performance-based experiences in courses as well as during an extended residency (in certification-only and degree programs).
-The extended residency shall consist of 750 clock hours of extended, job-embedded residency work.
+Candidates in Tier II preparation programs shall participate in performance-based experiences in courses as well as during an extended residency consisting of 750 clock hours of extended, job-embedded residency work.
+In non-traditional Alternative Preparation for Leadership programs, the extended residency shall be job embedded, as candidates must be employed in a leadership position for at least a half day every day for a minimum of a 12 month cycle.
 This work provides significant opportunities for candidates to synthesize and apply the knowledge, and practice and develop the skills identified in the standards through substantial, sustained, standards based work in real settings in real time (actual P-12 school and LUA settings or similar settings for candidates employed in agencies or organizations not classified as P-12 schools or LUAs).
 Such a residency shall be planned and guided cooperatively by the EPP and LUA or employer through candidate support teams that develop and manage individual induction plans for each candidate.